Epidural anaesthesia

 After having an epidural, you may not be able to feel when your bladder is full because the epidural affects the surrounding nerves.

 A catheter may be inserted into your bladder to allow urine to drain away.
-Your bladder control will return to normal as soon as the epidural wears off.
+Your bladder control will return to normal when the epidural wears off.

 Itchy skin